Find out if Apia health insurance is right for you.

 Like almost all health insurance funds, Apia offers two different types of cover, hospital and extras.

 - All hospital cover policies are required to pay benefits for any in-hospital medical treatments that are also covered by Medicare.
 This covers almost all vital medical procedures.
-For added value, insurers will also cover other non-essential procedures and get you private hospital access.
+For added value, funds will also cover other non-essential procedures and get you private hospital access.

 - Extras policies cover treatments and procedures that are not covered by Medicare, such a physiotherapy, complex dental work, health aids and much more.
-The exact benefits offered by extras policies depend largely on the insurer, and Apia’s extras focus on pragmatic benefits that a lot of over 50s can take advantage of.
+The exact benefits offered by extras policies depend largely on the fund, and Apia’s extras focus on pragmatic benefits that a lot of over 50s can take advantage of.

 Apia hospital cover options